Nick Frost

 Nick Frost's Personal Life

-For years, the actor lived the bachelor life.
-Brief romances ended as quickly as they began.
+For years, the actor embraced the single life.
+Brief flings came and went without much fanfare.
 But in 2007, Nick met producer Christina, a Swedish native.
-Less than a year later, the couple made it official.
-And in 2011, Nick became the proud father of a little boy.
+Less than a year later, they tied the knot.
+And in 2011, Nick welcomed a son into the world.

 Nick Frost with his wife Christina